abhiwand/atk/doc/source/ds_dflw.rst

 In the above example, the separating character is a comma (,).

 To import data, you must tell the system how the input file is formatted.
-This is done by defining a :type:`schema`.
+This is done by defining a :term:`schema`.
 Schemas are constructed as a list of tuples, each of which contains pairs of ASCII-character names and data types (see :ref:`Valid Data Types
 <valid_data_types>`), ordered according to the order of columns in the input